 About the Knight-Wallace Reporting Fellowship

 We’ve turned our traditional fellowship model outward for the 2020-2021 academic year with the creation of the Knight-Wallace Reporting Fellowship, a working fellowship designed to support ambitious reporting projects and adapted to the remote needs of Covid-19.
+The type of fellowship program and application timeline for the 2021-22 academic year and will be announced on January 25, 2021.

 The Knight-Wallace Reporting Fellowships provide an academic year of support and collaborative learning for journalists to pursue and publish in-depth projects.
 Our cohort of Knight-Wallace Reporting Fellows remain where they live while pursuing their projects and pair with a local or national news organization to develop and publish their work.